7 Ways to Restore Your Well Being After a Long Flight

 Don't turn your carry on into a cement truck.
 If you have a checked bag, put all of the weight there.
-Your meds, a change of clothes, power cords, computers and phones, your basic shaving and make-up are all that should be there.
-Keep it as light as you can so the long trip from plane to the exit doesn't become a mountain climb.
+Your meds, a change of clothes, power cords, computers, and phones, your essential shaving and make-up are all that should be there.
+Keep it as light as you can, so the long trip from the plane to the exit doesn't become a mountain climb.

-Upon arrival, do not do a million things like attend a cousin’s wedding, drive your mother to a ten-hour destination and visit your uncle who lives hundred of miles from the airport.
+Upon arrival, do not do a million things like attending a cousin’s wedding, drive your mother to a ten-hour destination, and visit your uncle who lives hundreds of miles from the airport.

-We did this once and my husband who was driving and myself, fell asleep.
+We did this once, and my husband, who was driving, and I, fell asleep.
 Our car swerved into the middle of the road.
-Luckily, there were no cars around and my husband instantly woke up to correct it.
-We landed on the sloping side of the road with some damage to the car.
+Luckily, there were no cars around, and my husband instantly woke up to correct it.
+We landed on the sloping side of the road with some damage to the vehicle.

 6. Tuck into the fluids.

-Long flights often leave you dehydrated and this contributes to the feeling that your head is filled with cotton wool.
+Long flights often leave you dehydrated, and this contributes to feeling as if cotton wool fills your head.
 Drink plenty of water or anything non-alcoholic.